-Recently completing the smash-hit run of THE BEHAVIOR OF BROADUS at Sacred Fools (“a groundbreaking new musical” - LA Times), previously in 2014 Jacob Sidney produced, directed, and starred in HAMLET MAX in the Hollywood Fringe: Wm.
-Shakespeare's Hamlet told by 8 actors in 90 minutes, with animated, manga-style backgrounds in a post-apocalyptic setting.
-In early 2014 he reprised his role as Capt.
+Previously he played McGeorge Bundy in Daniel Henning’s THE TRAGEDY OF JFK at the Skylight Theatre, before directing the West Coast Premiere of ROSE AND THE RIME at Sacred Fools, both in Los Angeles.
+In 2014 he was in the cast of the smash-hit THE BEHAVIOR OF BROADUS at Sacred Fools (“a groundbreaking new musical” - LA Times).
+Also in 2014 Jacob Sidney produced, directed, and starred in HAMLET MAX in the Hollywood Fringe: Wm.
+Shakespeare's Hamlet told by 8 actors in 90 minutes, with animated, manga-style backgrounds in a post-apocalyptic setting; as well as reprising his role as Capt.
 Zuelke in CAMP LOGAN at Theatre/Theater.

 In 2013 Sidney appeared in the award-winning ABSOLUTELY FILTHY (an unauthorized Peanuts parody) as the former child piano prodigy known as the Pop Star (Best Comedy Ensemble, LA Weekly), as well as playing Another White Man in WE ARE PROUD TO PRESENT… at the Matrix Theatre in Los Angeles (Production of the Year, LA Weekly).
 Additionally he guest starred in the comedy web series HUNGRY produced by Russell Simmons, and wrapped shooting as Uncle Bruce in the feature COCKROACHES.